TwitchPlaysPokemon/tpp-streamdocs/description/active/pbr/06 Token Matches.md

 Got a match you're dying to see?
 Use your tokens to bid for your very own custom matches!
 These are played out live on-stream on the hour.

-Whisper "match help" to tpp for a mini-tutorial on token match bidding.
+All you need to know is in the mini-tutorial on token match bidding.
+Get this by typing: */w tpp match help*

 For example, type */w tpp match omastar,kabutops,aerodactyl/cradily,armaldo,milotic t3* to place a 3 token bid on that match.